'Grinder' has Hawkeyes set for Big Ten tourney

 Anthony is the first Hawkeye to earn Big Ten freshman of the year honors since C.J.
 Thieleke in 1994.

-Williams earned first-team honors after hitting .356 with 38 RBI and collecting 31 extra-base hits.
+Williams earned first-team honors after hitting .356 with 38 RBIs and collecting 31 extra-base hits.

-Beutel enjoyed a breakthrough senior season with Iowa, going 3-0 with a 1.33 ERA and four saves in a team-leading 26 appearances.

 Anthony was also named to the Big Ten all-freshman team along with pitcher Brody Brecht, who went 1-3 with a 2.42 ERA in 16 relief appearances.
 Brecht struck out 44 batters over 22.1 innings and surrendered just one extra-base hit.